-It is 50 years since Munich hosted the Summer Olympic Games.
+It is more than 50 years since Munich hosted the Summer Olympic Games.
 To this day, thoughts of the summer of 1972 recall weeks of euphoria and optimism – though the time is also defined by dark events.
 Eager to recreate the feelings and mood of Munich at that time, we got on our bikes to visit the various venues used during the games.
-Covering around 38 kilometres, our tour took us from the equestrian centre in Riem, past Englischer Garten to Olympiapark, and then on to Dantestadion, Schloss Nymphenburg and finally the regatta course just beyond Oberschleissheim.
+Covering around 38 kilometres, our tour took us from the equestrian centre in Riem, past Englischer Garten (park) to Olympiapark, and then on to Dantestadion, Schloss Nymphenburg (palace) and finally the regatta course just beyond Oberschleissheim.

 When you sit in the stands at the 1972 stadiums, you can almost feel it still: cheering and clapping crowds, the voice of the stadium announcer, athletes like the US swimmer Mark Spitz or the Italian water jumper Klaus Dibiasi, highly concentrated, battling it out to secure a medal.
 Of course, the German high jumper Ulrike Meyfarth, who at the age of 16 jumped to a completely surprising gold medal, is still unforgotten today.